Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

       - Select or drag `product_offers.csv` to upload and name table `PRODUCT_OFFERS`.
 Click Next.
       - Expand `View options` and set Header to `First line contains header` (if not selected).
 Click Load.
   > aside negative
-> ERROR: If you receive an `Error Parsing Columns` file upload error, change your default warehouse to `CONTAINER_HOL_WH` or one available to the current role.
+> NOTE: If you receive an `Error Parsing Columns` file upload error, change your default warehouse to `CONTAINER_HOL_WH` or one available to the current role.
   3. Run the following SQL commands in [`02_training_data.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/02_training_data.sql)
   ```SQL
   USE ROLE CONTAINER_USER_ROLE;